arturv2000/node-red-dashboard/docs/nodes/widgets/ui-slider.md

         description: Add <a href="https://pictogrammers.com/library/mdi/">mdi icon</a> before and after the slider.
 For example, "mdi-minus".
 Click option make icons clickable to change the value by step.
         dynamic: true
     Output: Defines when a msg is emitted, either as the slider is moved, or as the slider is released.
+    Tooltip:
+        description: Optional tooltip text to show, supportsHTML content
+        dynamic: true
+    Add TextBox:
+        description: Add a text box to the right side of the slider to show current value
+        dynamic: false
 dynamic:
     Label:
         payload: msg.ui_update.class